oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 > The library MAY implement an option to retrieve the keys unsorted.

-### Conformance Clause 20: CSAF library with basic validation
+### Conformance Clause 20: CSAF Library with Basic Validation

 A CSAF library satisfies the "CSAF library with basic validation" conformance profile if the CSAF library: